rtbrick/bngblaster/docsrc/sources/interfaces.rst

 The configured traffic streams are automatically balanced over all TX threads of the corresponding interfaces but a single stream can't be split over multiple threads to prevent re-ordering issues.

-Enabling multithreaded IO causes some limitations.
+Enabling multithreaded I/O causes some limitations.
 First of all, it works only on systems with CPU cache coherence, which should apply to all modern CPU architectures.
 It is also not possible to bundle (Link Aggregation) multithreaded interfaces.
 It is also not possible to capture traffic streams send or received on threaded interfaces.
-All other traffic is still captured even on threaded interfaces.
+All other traffic is still captured on threaded interfaces.

 .. note::